opiy-org/asterisk-ari-php/README.md

 or the `RemoteAppMessageHandler` (sending events to another API) but of course you can write your own.

 ## Tests
-They won't work for you (because some of them depend on active channels and bridges).
-The following commands are only a reminder for me cause I keep forgetting them ;)
+Execute the following command in the downloaded repository:

     ./vendor/bin/phpunit
-    sonar-scanner

 ##Licence
 MIT

 ##Contact
 ng-voice is happy to help!
-Feel free to send me a message! :)
+Feel free to send me a message.
-I'd also love to hear about your application ideas and use cases.
+I'd also love to hear about your application ideas and use cases :)

 Lukas Stermann (lukas@ng-voice.com)